 Although the noticeable performance of metallic coatings in salt spray tests will be significantly enhanced by the incorporation of polymer topcoats, it is not necessary that this will be reflected in field performance.

 Finding the Facts

-The South African Bureau of Standards has recently undertaken accelerated weathering trials of polymer coated in-line galvanised coatings and compared them with conventional in-line galvanised and hot dip galvanised coatings to evaluate the effect on durability of the addition of these this polymer topcoats.
-A summary of this report follows.
+The South African Bureau of Standards (SABS) recently performed accelerated weathering trials of polymer-coated, in-line galvanized coatings, and compared them with conventional in-line galvanized and hot-dip galvanized coatings, to evaluate the impact of the addition of polymer topcoats on sturdiness.
+A summary of this report is given below.

 Poor Performance from Plated Coatings

-Zinc plated coatings are not suitable for exterior exposure applications.
-Zinc plated bolts and hardware fittings such as gate hinges will not provide adequate protection from corrosion, and will rarely last more than 12 months in exterior exposures in most urban coastal environments.
+Zinc-plated coatings are not suitable for applications exposed to outdoor atmosphere.
+Zinc-plated bolts and hardware fittings, such as gate hinges, will not provide adequate protection from corrosion, and usually do not last beyond 12 months in outdoor settings such as urban coastal environments.

-The client requested an extra-heavy hot-dip galvanised coating to replace the zinc plating, and BTG was able to apply a 100 micron coating to the 3 mm thick cable tray sections - this is around 50% above the required minimum standard for hot dip galvanised coatings applied to steel of this thickness of and over 10 times the thickness of the zinc plating.
+The client made a request for the zinc plating to be substituted with a heavier, hot-dip galvanized coating.
+BTG could apply a 100-μm coating to the 3-mm thick cable tray sections, which is approximately 50% greater compared to the mandatory minimum standard for hot-dip galvanized coatings applied to steel of such thickness, and over 10 times the thickness of the zinc plating.

 The appearance of zinc-plated products is appealing when they are new, since the zinc coating is bright and smooth.
 In contrast, a hot-dip galvanized coating has a duller and less smooth surface.
 Characteristically, when compared to zinc plating, approximately 10 times the zinc is applied to small components during the hot-dip galvanizing process.